 Sales are recognized when the title and risk of loss are passed to the customer, there is persuasive evidence of an arrangement for the sale, delivery has occurred and/or services have been rendered, the sales price is fixed or determinable and collectability is reasonably assured.
-Under these guidelines, we recognize a majority of our sales, including revenue from product sales and gross outbound shipping and handling charges, upon receipt of the product by the customer.
-For all product sales shipped directly from suppliers to customers, we are the primary obligor in the transaction, and we take title to the products sold upon shipment, bear credit risk, and bear inventory risk for returned products that are not successfully returned to suppliers; therefore, we recognize these revenues at gross sales amounts.

-Sales are reported net of estimated returns and allowances, credit card fraud and chargebacks, all of which are estimated based upon historical information such as return and redemption rates, and fraud and chargeback experience.
+Sales are reported net of estimated returns and allowances which are estimated based upon historical return information.
 Management also considers any other current information and trends in making estimates.
-If actual sales returns, allowances, discounts and credit card fraud and chargebacks are greater than estimated by management, additional expense may be incurred.
+If actual sales returns, allowances and discounts are greater than estimated by management, additional expense may be incurred.